-Medibank currently has a number of excess options ranging from $0 to $500 depending on the hospital product.
-From 1 April 2019, you’ll be able to choose a $750 excess on most hospital covers to help reduce your premium.
+Medibank has a number of excess options ranging from $0 to $500 depending on the hospital product.
+Following 1 April 2019, you can now choose a $750 excess on most hospital covers to help reduce your premium.

 Keep in mind, the excess applies per member, per calendar year and it doesn’t apply to children, student or adult dependants on a family membership.